Difference between revisions of "Ministry of Justice, Legal and Parliamentary Affairs" - Pindula

 DEEDS, COMPANIES AND INTELLECTUAL PROPERTY

-Deal with telephone queries in a polite and courteous manner.
-Give clear and accurate information.
-Reply to correspondence - within 5 working days from the date of receipt.
-Complaints All complaints arising from our failure to fulfill the undertakings stated in this department and or any other complaint should be lodged with:
+All complaints arising from their failure to fulfill the undertakings stated in this department and or any other complaint should be lodged with:

 CONSTITUTIONAL AND PARLIAMENTARY AFFAIRS